kookmin-sw/capstone-2022-24/src/back-end/crawler/README.md

 ### saving_db.py
 Save the data arranged through arrange_data.py in the actual DB

+### check_env.py
+Check the environment and read environment variable file according to the environment.

 ## HOW TO USE?
 ### 1. select video category that you want.